mondago/ucclient-js-sdk/README.md

 ## Objects

-Shown below are the objects you may receive and handle
+Shown below are the objects you may receive and handle.

 ### Call

-Call object, generated on any call event
+Call object, generated on any call event.

 ```javascript
 {